AlephVault/hardhat-common-tools/README.md

 // viem instance, respectively) of a contract. const contract = await hre.ignition.getDeployedContract("SampleContractModule#SampleContract");

+// To retrieve the logs from a just-executed transaction, this method exists:
+// Assume the function fireSampleEvent(bytes32,uint256,int256,string) exists.
+const tx = await hre.common.send(contract, "fireSampleEvent", ["0x0123456789abcdef0123456789abcdef0123456789abcdef0123456789abcdef", 1, 1, "Hello"]);

+// Then, retrieve the logs only for this transaction in its block. const logs = await hre.common.getTransactionLogs(contract, tx, "SampleEvent");

+// After that, the following features involve retrieving events from many transactions.

 // Retrieve the logs, between block 0 and 100, of the event SampleEvent
 // specifying indexed topics: foo=null (anything), bar=2, baz=-2.
 const logs = await hre.common.getLogs(contract, "SampleEvent", 0, 100, [null, 2, -2]);